Custom antecedent parsing

-This tab in the antecedent browser allows you to customize antecedent parsing rules.
+ClaimMaster lets you to customize antecedent parsing rules.
 This may be needed, as ClaimMaster might occasionally make a mistake when grouping terms, which may result in falsely reported or unreported missing antecedents.
 Usually this happens because of the ambiguous claim language.
 For example, when encountering a phrase “packet receiving device driver,” ClaimMaster might break up this phrase into two separate sections: “packet” and “device driver,” even though you likely intended the whole phrase to be a single reference term.
 To remedy these types of issues, you can force the software to parse terms according to your preferences using a few simple parsing rules.

-The following parsing/grouping rules can be used:
+The following parsing/grouping rules can be used in this section:

 - If ClaimMaster prematurely stops parsing before the end of the entire intended phrase (e.g., parsing "packet" and “device driver” instead of "packet receiving device driver"), simply list the entire desired term and the software will not break it up.
 Note that certain words, such as “the” or “said” will still cause the parser to break up longer expressions into smaller groups if such expressions are encountered in the middle of the full expression.

 - If ClaimMaster is being overly aggressive when joining terms together (e.g., "server system controls" instead of "server system"), then specify the point where the phrase should stop with the "//" sign.
 For example, when you specify "server system // controls", ClaimMaster will group "server system," but not "controls."

 - You can also exclude any last word(s) in multi-word phrases by marking off the word with "//".
 You can exclude entire phrases from being parsed by using the same technique.